If you’re one of the millions suffering from a hiatal hernia. You need to try a hiatal hernia chiropractor today!

 The chiropractor then gently pushes the stomach down (towards the feet) after placing his fingers around the stomach during the patient’s exhalation.
 This process is repeated 3-5 times or until the doctor hears the gargling of the stuck acid back into the stomach.

-treating the root vs the branch
+treating the roots vs the branches

 There are many things that people can do to prevent Hiatal hernias from developing in the first place.